chrlsjsph460/Dog-Breed-Classifier-Project/README.md

 There are three major components to this project.
 1. ETL Pipeline: This part of the project was provided by Udacity.
-2. ML Pipeline: dog_recog.py, dog_app.ipynb, and ... maybe more???
+2. ML Pipeline:
-    - Loads data from the SQLite database
-    - Splits the det into training and test sets
+    - Dataset is provided pre-partitioined into training, testing, and validation sets.
-    - Use ImageDataGenerator to augment images
-    - Use transfer learning with VGG19 as base to build classifier.
-    - Fine tune model by setting last block of VGG19 to trainable and slowly optimizing model weights with stochastic gradient descent.
+    - Using a pre-trained face deterctor from OpenCV, write a function that detects the presence of human faces in an image.
+    - Bottleneck features for [ResNet50](https://keras.io/api/applications/resnet/#resnet50-function), [InceptionV3](https://keras.io/api/applications/inceptionv3/), and [VGG19](https://keras.io/api/applications/vgg/#vgg19-function) were provided by Udacity.
-    - Use transfer learning with ResNet as base to build classifier.
+    - Use transfer learning by creating a Sequential model with a few layers and using the Bottleneck features as the input to this model.
-    - Fine tune model by setting last block of VGG19 to trainable and slowly optimizing model weights with stochastic gradient descent.
     - Best model weights are saved for use in web app.
+During training, Checkpoints and Earlystopping are used to capture the model with the best validation loss.
+This model is saved for future use.
 3. Flask Web App
     - Allow user to upload an image from local directory.
-Visualizes dataset
-    - Classify image using one of the classifiers mentioned.
+    - Classify image as one of the 133 supplied dog breeds, if pos

 ## Getting Started